Would you know if your dog had worms?

 The front end of the worm has a hook that attaches to the intestinal lining, where it feeds on your dog’s blood.

 Your dog can pick up hookworm larvae from the soil, through his mouth or through the skin on his pads.

-Most adult dogs develop some immunity to hookworms, but if your dog is immune compromised he can be more susceptible to infection.
+Most adult dogs develop some immunity to hookworms.
+If your dog is immune compromised he can be more susceptible to infection.

 Diarrhea and vomiting are the usual symptoms of hookworm.

-Whipworms attach to the mucous membranes (mucosa) lining the cecum and colon (both part of the large intestine), where they feed on your dog’s blood.
+Whipworms attach to the mucous membranes lining the cecum and colon.
+Here they feed on your dog’s blood.

 Adult whipworms are two to three inches long, tapered at one end, like a whip – hence the name.

 Your dog can get whipworms from swallowing whipworm eggs in soil or water that contain dog feces.

 Signs of whipworms are diarrhea, vomiting and weight loss.